 Hong Kong's Apple Daily vows to 'fight on' after owner arrested

 On the mainland, the China Daily newspaper wrote in an editorial that Lai's arrest showed "the cost of dancing with the enemy".
 The Beijing-backed paper added that "justice delayed didn't mean the absence of justice".
-Beijing has labelled Lai a "traitor" in the past.
+Beijing has labeled Lai a "traitor" in the past and issued a statement supporting his arrest.

+Shares in Lai's media company, Next Digital, which publishes Apple Daily, surged for a second consecutive day after online pro-democracy forums called on investors to show support.
+Its shares have gained more than 1,200% from a low hit right after Lai's arrest, lifting its market value to HK$2.74 billion ($353.5 million) from HK$197 million.

 ALSO READ